vegaprotocol/specs/glossaries/trading-and-protocol-glossary.md

 ## L
 ### Liable position
 The net riskiest composition of a trader's open positions and live orders.
 For example if a trader holds +10 contracts and has buy orders of +10 and sell orders of +10, the liable position would be +20 contracts for margin calculation purposes.

+### Loss Socialisation
+If there's not enough money for the reallocation due to some traders having insufficient collateral in their margin account and general account to handle the price or position move, and if the insurance pool can't cover the full distribute requirements, the settlement function will need to alter the "distribute" amounts accordingly.
+This is called loss socialisation.

 ## M
 ### Margin